 The Suburban Revitalisation Program is providing $1,000,000 in funding for both stages of works, anticipated to be completed between late 2022 and early 2023.
 The project is being delivered in partnership with Knox City Council.

-The Suburban Revitalisation program is providing $150,000 in funding for the project and it's anticipated to be completed in late 2022.
-The project is being delivered in partnership with Knox City Council.
+The Suburban Revitalisation program provided $150,000 in funding for the project and was completed in late 2022.
+The project was delivered in partnership with Knox City Council.

 The project will deliver beautification works and amenity improvements to Lupton Way, including a parklet, solar lighting, potential public art opportunities, painted surface treatments and improved integration with 255 and 257 Dorset Road.